heheheheheehyqo/parse-pair/README.md

   string(5) ""bar""
 }
 ```
 We have double-quoted value `"bar"`.
-Instead, you can use `parse_pair` and if value is a valid double-quoted or a valid single-quoted value it will be expanded
+Instead, you can use `parse_pair` and if value is a valid double-quoted it will be expanded

 ## Install